rcmaniac25/DotBlackBerry/README.md

 Background
 ========

-BlackBerry 10 is a great development platform, as there are few restrictions on HOW you can develop.
+BlackBerry 10 is a great development platform, as there are few restrictions on HOW you can develop, making it easier to make grate applications.

 Ok, maybe one big one, there is no support for .Net/Mono.